ValGenesis/vg-db/README.md

-# Local db for POC purpose
+#Local db for POC purpose

+This db is the sample JSON db for Drona POC development which is having the follow tables

+	1. Menu

 ## Run the API in Local Environment